 - a.
 In the window pane, select all suggestions that you want to convert.
 If you want to select all rows click .
 You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items. - b.
 In the local toolbar, click the Apply button. - c.
 In the message that opens, click OK.
 Another message lets you know how many files were changed. - d.
 Click OK.
-All of the selected suggestions are converted to variables.
+All of the selected suggestions are converted to variables. - ▶ NOTE If you want to undo the conversions, you can use the Backups window pane (View > Backups).

 - a.
 In the Variable Suggestions window pane, select the row that you want to convert to a variable. - b.
 You can either double-click on the specific row, or right-click on the row and select Open.
 The file opens with the suggested content highlighted. - c.
-In Flare, insert the variable (e.g., select Insert > Variable).
+In Flare Desktop, insert the variable (e.g., select Insert > Variable).